Planning a vacation and wondering how long can betta fish go without food? You’re already in the “responsible fishkeeper” mindset!

 |Alternative name||Siamese fighting fish|

-Betta fish aren’t generally considered hardy fish, and although they are easy to care for under normal circumstances, they are higher maintenance than most.
+Betta fish aren’t generally considered hardy fish, and although they are easy to care for under normal circumstances, they are higher maintenance than most tropical fish.

 They like a relatively narrow water temperature range (75-80°F); they are sometimes picky eaters, and finding them the ideal tank mates can be a challenge.

-All things considered, betta fish will efficiently self-sustain for 3-4 days, but there can be some worrisome side effects to being left unattended for 10-14 days.
+All things considered, betta fish will efficiently self-sustain for 3-4 days, but there can be some worrisome health issues to being left unattended for 10-14 days.

 Here’s a side-by-side view of how a betta fish typically reacts to going 3-4 days without food versus fasting for 10-14 days: